arkrow/PyMusicLooper/README.md

 Supported audio formats *without* ffmpeg include: WAV, FLAC, Ogg/Vorbis, Ogg/Opus, MP3.
 A full list can be found at [libsndfile's supported formats page](https://libsndfile.github.io/libsndfile/formats.html)

+Additionally, to use the `play` command on Linux systems, you may need to install the PortAudio library.
+On Ubuntu, run `sudo apt install libportaudio2`.

 ## Installation

 ### Option 1: Installing using pipx [Recommended]